stlewandowski/GitMAD/README.md

 ## Known Issues
 * Sometimes the Github API will return 0 for the size of a repository, regardless of its size.
 Due to the fact that a lot of the time these are significantly larger than the maximum size flag, a repository with size of 0 will not be downloaded.

-## Status
-(10/2019) - Filtering in the Web Application has been enhanced and an API is being presently added.
-(11/2019) - API for Repositories and Matches has been added.